Manchester United captain Wayne Rooney believes new manager Jose Mourinho has brought a winning mentality back to the club.

-Although his predecessor won the FA Cup in his final match in charge, the feeling at Old Trafford was the club was lacking the drive previously provided by Alex Ferguson.
+Although his predecessor won the FA Cup in his final match in charge the feeling at Old Trafford was the club was lacking the drive previously provided by Sir Alex Ferguson.

 Rooney said Mourinho's arrival has corrected that.

-“It’s always great to get a new manager but when you get someone in the stature of Jose Mourinho he’s great to work under and he’s brought a winning mentality back to the club,” Rooney said on radio station Key 103.
+"It's always great to get a new manager but when you get someone in the stature of Jose Mourinho he's great to work under and he's brought a winning mentality back to the club," he told Manchester radio station Key 103.